jim-easterbrook/Photini/src/doc/other/installation.rst

 Photini should run successfully, but it lists some optional dependencies that are not installed.
 These provide additional features, for example the Flickr uploader, that not all users will need to install.

+Missing system packages
+"""""""""""""""""""""""

+On some Linux systems (e.g. Ubuntu, Debian, Mint) Photini may still not run if you've installed PySide2 or PySide6 with pip_ instead of the system's package manager.
+In this case it may be worth doing a web search for the error messages you get.
+For example, failing to load a Qt plugin (on Debian) can be cured by installing just one system package (``libxcb-xinerama0``) but the error message doesn't tell you that!

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^